shamwow404/logistic-regression-fashion-mnist/README.md

 - Loads Fashion-MNIST CSV datasets
 - Visualizes sample images and their pixel matrices
-- Trains a **Logistic Regression** model with normalization and regularization
+- Trains a **Logistic Regression** model with normalisation and regularisation
 - Evaluates model using accuracy, classification report, and confusion matrix
 - Displays correct and misclassified predictions
 - Saves and reloads the trained model with `pickle`